matteosaveriano/DHB_invariant_representation/README.md

 - ```reconstructTrajectory.m```: Reconstruct a Cartesian trajectory from its DHB invariant representation.
 - ```mainDHB.m```: Simple demo script.

-The code is compatoble with Matlab and Octave.
+The code is compatible with Matlab and Octave.

 ## Software Requirements
 The code is developed and tested under _Matlab 2015b_.